tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - previous studies had linked activated T cells and clonally expanded TCRs to severe irAEs but this study was uniquely looking at pre-treatment T cell characteristics
  - unanswered question: do circulating activated CD4 TM cells (their abundance here found to correlate with irAE development) exhibit a higher propensity to recognize self-antigens in patients at risk for severe ICI induced irAEs?
  - limitations: retrospective, different ICIs studied at same time here (each with different irAE risks), most irAEs occur within first 3 months but some can occur later (which would have been missed here, median time to severe irAE here was ~6 weeks with no irAEs after 3 months)
+# T cell immune awakening in response to immunotherapy is age-dependent
+ - patients > 70 have more clonal TCRs after ICB, younger show more diverse TCRs with ICB
 # T cell invigoration to tumour burden ratio associated with anti-PD-1 response
 ## Abstract
 ### Background